simpleweb/iOS-Development-For-Teams/guide/certificates/apple-push-notification-service-ssl.md

 - Select this certificate then go to `File > Export Items` and save this file as `certificates/apn/{app_bundle_id}/production/Certificates.p12`

 - Give this file a shared password (or leave blank if the repository is private)

+## Convert your shared certificate to PEM format

+- This uses the `openssl` library to generate a passwordless file that contains the signed certificate and its private key:

+    openssl pkcs12 -in Certificates.p12 -out apn_production.pem -nodes

 ## Restore your shared certificate